 Hawaiian people.
-The certificate enhances the Liberal Arts degree and prepares students with a strong foundation to complete their baccalaureate degrees in Hawaiian Studies or other fields of study at the University of Hawai'i.
-Program Learning Outcomes
+The certificate enhances the Liberal Arts degree and prepares students with a strong foundation to complete their baccalaureate degrees in Hawaiian Studies or other fields of study at the University of Hawaiii.

 - 1. Identify Native Hawaiian linguistic, cultural, historical and political concepts. - 2.
 Explain Native Hawaiian concepts as expressed in the broader areas of science, humanities, arts or social sciences. - 3.
 Use writing to discover, develop, communicate and reflect on issues relevant to the Native Hawaiian community.